iro4sohho/sityou/Extractor.md

 ### callback : function
 A function to be passed the progress data during download: <br>
 the chat data and the number of milliseconds in the fetched data. <br>
-However, the number of seconds and chat data passed to callback function may overlap.
+However, there may be overlap between the chat data passed to the callback function.
+So, the data passed to this `callback` parameter should be used to only track download progress.

 ### processor : ChatProcessor
 [ChatProcessor](https://github.com/taizan-hokuto/pytchat/wiki/ChatProcessor) to process chat data after extracting.